-One scientific buoy will be installed to characterize wind resource characteristics for offshore wind energy development using marine-based, buoy-mounted LIDAR system at a location on the outer continental shelf approximately 23 NM (43 km) east of Virginia Beach, Virginia.
+One scientific buoy will be installed to characterize wind resource characteristics for offshore wind energy development using marine-based, buoy-mounted LIDAR system at a location on the outer continental shelf approximately 20 NM (37 km) west of Coos Bay, Oregon.

-The preferred and expected mooring system will include placing a 4-ton (3600-kg)(wet weight) blocktype anchor as the buoy mooring base.
+The preferred and expected mooring system will include placing a 4-ton (3600-kg)(wet weight) block-type anchor as the buoy mooring base.
 An alternative design that uses two, 2-ton [1800-kg] blocks could be used if the deploying vessel cannot handle the larger anchor block; this alternative is not preferred because DOE already owns the larger anchor block.
 Crane operation is required to pre-position the anchor on the deployment/retrieval vessel (i.e., ship or barge).
 The anchor would be lowered in a controlled fashion, either with a crane or hanging over the side of the ship or barge.
 It is estimated that the deployment would require one large vessel for mooring and towing, and one smaller vessel (e.g., a zodiac) for buoy control and compass swing.
 Placement of the buoy and mooring would likely be completed within 2 to 3 days.
 The buoys are designed for long-term operation; thus, maintenance or servicing is anticipated to be needed only once, about halfway through the 11-month deployment.
 Upon recovery, the buoy would receive maintenance and servicing onshore.
 All marine growth (e.g., barnacles and mussels) would be scraped off the hull, which would then be power washed.
 No chemicals would be used in cleaning the hull.

-The LIDAR buoy would be attached vertically to a ~1.5-in. link chain (Figures 4 and 5).
-The chain length-to-water depth ratio for the preferred single-anchor would range from 1.83:1 to 3.2:1, depending on water depth (i.e., 20 to 35 m) (Figure 3).
-If a double-anchor is used, the chain length-to-water depth ratio would range from 2.6:1 to 4.55:1 (Figure 4).
+The LIDAR buoy would be attached vertically to a ~1.5-in. link chain (Figures 3 and 4).
+The anchor chain length-to-water depth ratio would be about 1.5:1 for the preferred single anchor (Figure 3) and 1.6:1 for the double-anchor system (Figure 4).
 The purpose of these ratios is to assure that in extreme weather there is enough horizontal force on the buoy so that it remains above the water surface, instead of becoming submerged, as might occur if more of the force were downward with lesser chain length-towater depth ratios.
 The excursion radius is the maximum distance the LIDAR buoy would travel in a radius around its mooring anchor.
-The excursion radius for the preferred single-anchor mooring would range from 177 to 200 ft (54 to 61 m) (Figure 3).
-The excursion radius for the double-anchor mooring could range from 275 to 292 ft (84 to 89 m) (Figure 4).
+The excursion radius for the single-anchor mooring would be approximately 1480 ft (450 m) (Figure 3) and approximately 1640 ft (500 m) for the double-anchor mooring (Figure 4).
 The estimated area of seabed scour (caused by the mooring chain and anchor) for the preferred single anchor mooring is about 1.9 ac (0.8 ha); this area would be slightly larger if the double anchor system were to be used.